 The CAF Group holds non-controlling or jointly controlled interests in companies engaged in concessions for the operation of railway operating systems, the supply of fleet and subsequent maintenance, as well as the leasing of railway equipment.
-The CAF Group's operations with these companies involve the supply of fleet and the performance of turnkey projects, as well as the maintenance of railway equipment and material.
+The CAF Group's operations with these companies involve supply of the fleet, maintenance and leasing of railway equipment and material.
+The CAF Group's operations with these companies involve supply of the fleet, performance of turnkey projects and maintenance of railway equipment and material.
 It also has various financial loans in place that are consistent with the typical financing structure for these types of concession or leasing companies.
 These transactions are part of the ordinary business of the CAF Group and are carried out under normal market conditions.
-Information on CAF's stakes in these companies is included in Notes 2-f and 9-a to the 2022 consolidated financial statements and Note 10 to the consolidated financial statements includes information on the balances and transactions carried out in 2022 with these companies that were not eliminated as part of the consolidation process.
+Information on CAF's stakes in these companies is included in Notes 2.f and 9.a to the 2023 consolidated financial statements.
+Note 10 to the consolidated financial statements includes information on the balances and transactions carried out in 2023 with these companies that were not eliminated as part of the consolidation process.